Race and health in the United States: Inequalities in health care

+Inequalities and inequities within healthcare often arise as a result of social determinants of health.
+These determinants influence health disparities, including the quality of care received.
+Race and ethnicity play a significant role in access to health services, and treatment within the healthcare system can sometimes lead to worse health outcomes.
+Health care inequality's and inequities are shaped by obstacles such as poverty, discrimination, and lack of access.
+In 2021, California reported that one in ten Latino's had no health insurance, and more than 25% reported being in poor health.
+According to the California Health Interview Survey (CHIS) in 2022, one in four black participants reported believing they would have received better care if they were of a different race or ethnicity.
+The Oklahoma Department of Public Health released an improvement plan in 2020 emphasizing the role of social determinants of health in contributing to racial health disparities.

 There is a great deal of research into inequalities in health care.
 In 2003, the Institute of Medicine released a report showing that race and ethnicity were significantly associated with the quality of healthcare received, even after controlling for socioeconomic factors such as access to care.
 In some cases these inequalities are a result of income and a lack of health insurance, a barrier to receiving services.
 Almost two-thirds (62 percent) of Hispanic adults aged 19 to 64 (15 million people) were uninsured at some point during the past year, a rate more than triple that of working-age white adults (20 percent).
 One-third of working-age black adults (more than 6 million people) were also uninsured or experienced a gap in coverage during the year.
 Blacks had the most problems with medical debt, with 31 percent of black adults aged 18 to 64 reporting Past-Due Medical Debt, vs. 23 percent of whites and 24 percent of Hispanics.

 Compared with white women, black women are twice as likely and Hispanic women are nearly three times as likely to be uninsured.
 However, a survey conducted in 2009, which examined whether patient race influences physician's prescribing, found that racial differences in outpatient prescribing patterns for hypertension, hypercholesterolemia, and diabetes are likely attributable to factors other than prescribing decisions based on patient race.
 Medications were recommended at comparable rates for hypercholesterolemia, hypertension and diabetes between Whites and African Americans.